 When you begin building an application, you may have grand plans for it to be adopted by thousands, if not millions, of users.
-Realistically, applications typically start off with a modest user base and grow over time with rates of growth varying significantly by business.
+Realistically, applications typically start off with a modest user base and grow over time, with rates of growth varying significantly by business.

 Another good reason to scale your application would be your user base.
 If you have users all around the world then you do not want to be stuck to a single region in Azure.
-By limiting your application to a single region in Azure you are limiting yourself from providing the best user experience possible for a subset of your user base.
+By limiting your application to a single region, you are limiting yourself from providing the best user experience possible for a subset of your user base.

 Now that the ‘Why’ is out of the way, the next question should be ‘When’.
 Depending on your philosophy for deployment, this question will come up in the beginning of your development lifecycle or potentially the first time you hit a major issue that needs immediate attention.

 At Mercury, we partner with clients to help them anticipate what their needs will be at the onset of development and over time.
 We do this by modeling the client’s potential needs (if building from scratch) or reviewing the current performance metrics (if working on an existing application).
 From there we make recommendations for the optimal MVP-based architecture, knowing that scaling is always an option as the application gains adoption.

-When it comes to Scaling Up or Out, this is a decision that needs to be made based on a number of factors.
-If you are seeing very high traffic that is causing your application resources to spike, then Scaling Out is the right solution for you.
-Scaling Out will take your application and clone it as many times as necessary, all while adding a load balancer to make sure traffic is spread out evenly.
+- Scaling out is the right solution for you if you are seeing very high traffic that is causing your application resources to spike.
+Scaling out will take your application and clone it as many times as necessary, all while adding a load balancer to make sure traffic is spread out evenly.

-With the push to Cloud-based hosting, having a quick and easy method to scale your applications is very critical.
+With the push to cloud-based hosting, having a quick and easy method to scale your applications is very critical.
 Azure provides the tools necessary to achieve this expectation with some of its most popular PaaS offerings.
 The best course of action is to start early and have a plan in place.
 Azure provides excellent automation tools and alerting that will allow to gauge when the time is right to scale your application and bring it to the next level.